actimsina/JavaExamples/ClassRelations/ClassRelations.md

 # Relationships between classes

 There are 2 types of relationships:
-- Inheritance
-> It can be called as Generalization / Specialization etc.
+- Inheritance: It can be called as generalization, or specialization.

-- Association
+- Association: It can be further categorized into
-    * Composition
+    * Composition, and
     * Aggregation

-> Associations can be further categorized into two groups composition, and aggregation
+## Composition
-> Composition is more stronger type of association
+It is more stronger type of association.
+Symbolized with colored diamond box.
-> Aggregation is more flexible type of association

-For example Composition:
+For example:
 ```java
     class Car {
         private Engine e1;